Afghan official warns Helmand province may fall to Taliban

 With army and police units badly weakened by desertions and lack of supplies, the Taliban has seized the districts of Musa Qalah and Now Zad in the north of the province and has threatened Lashkar Gah.

-Government forces said they had recaptured the district of Khanishin on Friday, but by Sunday, the Taliban said it had won back the center.
+Government forces said they had recaptured the district of Khanishin on Friday, but by Sunday, the Taliban said it had won back the centre.

 Underlining the gravity of the situation, U.S. Special Forces have been reported to have taken part in fighting in Helmand in recent weeks.
 NATO headquarters in Kabul has not confirmed the reports.